 Generally when a lot of girls are put in one place, the catty escapades of a teenage TV series like Gossip Girl tend to ensue (or so we think).
 Girls are notorious for their inability to interact without injecting unnecessary drama into a situation.
 That’s why the idea of living on a campus full of thousands of females can put someone who likes her life to be drama-free a little bit on edge.

-However, Patty Beidel, a counselor at Wilson College, a women’s college in Pennsylvania, had nothing but positive things to say about the girls-only atmosphere.
+However, Elizabeth had nothing but positive things to say about the girls-only atmosphere.